-Once the locomotive arrives on our property, the first order of business will be to address the possibility of asbestos remediation.
+The locomotive was safely delivered to Industry on July 7, 2023.
 Our long-term plans include cosmetic restoration and putting the engine on display so visitors can walk through the cab.
 For now, your support is appreciated as we bring home another important piece of Rochester’s rich railroading heritage.

 - Vulcan Locomotive Works, Wilkes-Barre, Pa.